STUDENTS Policy

 Admission and Withdrawal

-be under the direction of the Superintendent/Designee, subject to the approval
+students shall be under the direction of the Superintendent/Designee, subject

-of the Board of Education.
-All persons seeking admission to the District and
+to the approval of the Board of Education.
+All persons seeking admission to the

-its instructional programs must satisfactorily meet all residency, academic,
+District and its instructional programs must satisfactorily meet all residency,

-age, immunization, health, safety and other eligibility prerequisites as
+academic, age, immunization, health, safety and other eligibility prerequisites

 entering the District will be required to present a birth certificate or some